Get the pdf download to your inbox:

 - Comparison of nano-FTIR and PiF-IR

-A sample and a reference mirror form two arms of a Michelson interferometer.
-As the mirror is moved, the two beams from the sample and the reference arm interfere at a photodetector, forming a detector signal versus mirror position graph called an interferogram.
+In an FTIR machine, a sample and a reference mirror form two arms of a Michelson interferometer.
+As the reference mirror is moved, the two beams from the sample and the reference arm interfere at a photodetector, forming a detector signal versus mirror position graph called an interferogram.
 A complex Fourier transform is performed on the interferogram to acquire the real (reflection) and imaginary (absorption) IR spectra.

 Principle of nano-FTIR